lenacgs/alc_2020/project #1/readme2.txt

-Project #1 - Single Machine Scheduling
+Project #2 - Single Machine Scheduling

 André Lopes 98675
 Madalena Santos 97085

 Our program uses the Z3 theorem prover, which is a cross-platform satisfiability modulo theories solver.
 Z3 supports arithmetic, fixed-size bit-vectors, extensional arrays, datatypes, uninterpreted functions and quantifiers.

+To install Z3, run the command:
+$pip3 install z3-solver

-To execute it, use:
+To execute the project use:
 $./proj2 < inputfile > outputfile

 Python3 should be located under the directory /usr/bin